Weighted Figure Four Squats

 - 1

-Stand with your feet shoulder-width apart, holding a dumbbell in one hand at your side.
+Stand tall with your feet hip-width apart, holding a dumbbell or kettlebell at chest level with both hands.

 - 2